Magic tricycles: Efficient magic state generation with finite block-length quantum LDPC codes: Main results

 A subtle point that is understated in LDPC magic state distillation proposals is that extracting such $K_{CCZ}$ disjoint $\overline{CCZ}$ gates from the full logical circuit requires the ability to selectively initialize the gauge logical qubits in the $\overline{\ket{0}}$ state while other logical qubits are initialized in the $\overline{\ket{+}}$ state.
 For example, the proposals in Ref.~\cite{golowich2024quantum, lin2024transversal, zhu2025topological, zhu2025transversal, breuckmann2024cups} assume the ability to do this.
 However, selective state initialization is non-trivial for LDPC codes, and in general it is not clear that this is possible in constant depth.
 Extensions of the techniques introduced in Ref.~\cite{xu2025fast} for initializing arbitrary Pauli product states in homological product codes be useful for selective initialization.
-We have also become aware of upcoming work \cite{nishad_qian_upcoming} that will introduce batched Pauli-product state-preparation techniques that can achieve selective state-initialization on arbitrary qLDPC codes in constant overhead, as long as many code-blocks are initialized at once in the same state -- we anticipate that these techniques will be very useful in a LDPC $\overline{CCZ}$ magic state factory setting.
+Recent work has also introduced batched Pauli-product state-preparation techniques that can achieve selective state-initialization on arbitrary qLDPC codes in constant overhead, as long as many code-blocks are initialized at once in the same state \cite{xu2025batched} -- we anticipate that these techniques will be very useful in a LDPC $\ket{\overline{CCZ}}$ magic state factory setting \cite{xu2025batched}.
 More generally however, we would like to emphasize an alternative perspective of viewing the global hypergraph magic state of the $K$ logical qubits as a high-magic resource state \cite{chen2024magic}, that can be used to perform useful quantum computations in a target computational code with transversal Clifford operations using appropriate circuit compilation techniques.
 We leave a detailed exploration of this perspective along with concrete protocols for efficient gate-teleportation between tricycle codes and target Clifford gate-set computation codes for future work.